cmudig/emblaze/README.md

 ## Standalone Demo

-Although the full application is designed to work as a Jupyter widget, you can run a standalone version (with some features currently limited) directly in your browser.
-To do so, simply run the following command after installing the package:
+Although the full application is designed to work as a Jupyter widget, you can run a standalone version with most of the available features directly in your browser.
+To do so, simply run the following command after pip-installing the package (note: you do *not* need to clone the repository to run the standalone app):

 ```bash
 python -m emblaze.server
 ```

 Visit `localhost:5000` to see the running application.
 This will allow you to view two demo datasets: one showing five different t-SNE projections of a subset of MNIST digits, and one showing embeddings of the same 5,000 words according to three different data sources (Google News, Wikipedia, and Twitter).
-To add your own datasets to this demo application, you can copy a directory containing `data.json` and optional `thumbnails.json` files into the data path printed when the Flask server starts.
-(To generate these JSON files, simply build an `EmbeddingSet` and a `Thumbnails` object using the Python API, then call the `to_json()` method on each one and save it to a file.)
+To add your own datasets (for example, to host an instance of Emblaze showing a custom dataset), see the standalone app development instructions below.

 ## Examples